frankaemika/docs/source/troubleshooting.rst

 ``powersave`` policy.
 In this case we can benefit by setting the governor to ``performance``.

 To change this setting using the Ubuntu GUI, install the ``indicator-cpufreq`` package.
-A widget in the top bar of the Unity user interaface should allow you to set the current policy.
+A widget in the top bar of the Unity user interface should allow you to set the current policy.

 To change this setting using the terminal, execute the following commands: